Death of Cindy James: Death

 On June 8, 1989, Gordon Starchuck, a municipal paving worker, discovered Cindy's body in the backyard of an abandoned house at 8111 Blundell Road, Richmond.
-Her body was hogtied with rope in a fetal position, and a black nylon stocking was bound tightly around her neck.
+Her body was hogtied with rope behind her back, and a black nylon stocking was bound tightly around her neck.
 Cindy's right leg lay beneath a bramble of blackberry bushes, and her coat was found lying near her body.
 The property where her remains were found was situated along a busy street near an intersection, which had frequent foot traffic from pedestrians.
 On the residence's exterior fuel tank, police found a graffito in orange spray paint reading: "Some bitch died here."
 A line, spray-painted along the ground with the same orange paint, ran from the fuel tank to the spot where her body lay, encircling it.
 Inside the abandoned home, another spray-painted graffito reading "Devil" was found.

 Sheila Carlyle, a pathologist who examined Cindy's body at the scene, noted that her hands had been bound so tightly that one finger had scratched another down to the bone.
 A pinprick consistent with a hypodermic needle was located on the inner-right elbow of the body.
 Based on insect and larvae activity on the remains, forensic entomologist Gail Anderson concluded that the body had begun the decomposition process at the site where it was found as early as June 2, 1989.